asssslay/asssslay/README.md

 `Young Front-End Developer`

 🇺🇦 Hello!
-I'm Ruslana, a passionate Front-End Web Developer from Odessa, Ukraine.
+I'm Ruslana, a passionate Front-End Web Developer from Odesa, Ukraine.

 Currently I'm pursuing a degree in Computer Science at university while actively enhancing my web development skills through various courses over the past two years.
 My expertise lies in designing and developing websites with a keen eye for detail and a perfectionist's touch.